appuchias/appuchias.github.io/content/posts/2024-03-31_QuickEMU_for_classes.md

 This will launch a different app to view the VM's screen output.
 To release the mouse and keyboard from this app, you'll need to press `SHIFT+F12`.

+It will give the VM (at least in my machine) a 16GB qcow2 disk, 4 cores and 8GB of RAM.

 ### Installation

 It'll be better if you use Arch installed rather than the live ISO, so once you